onecmd/onelibrary/README.md

 # onelibrary
 A library for small company and organization.
-Include book management, book purchasing, librarian and volunteer management, librarian on-duty arrangement and calendar, email system.
+Include function:
+- Book management
+- Borrow, notify and fine management
+- Book purchasing and plan management
+- Librarian and volunteer management
+- Librarian on-duty arrangement
+- Email and calendar system

 Write by PHP Yii 1.1 and bootstrap.
 Used since 2014 in Nokia.

 Contact hebihong@163.com when you need more help.